cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ![](/uploads/IMG_3891.JPG)

-**Carton Supply Grid Notebook** - Got this from Michael's right before I left as I kept filling up my hardcover notebooks too quickly.
+[**Carton Supply Grid Notebook**](https://www.michaels.com/carton-supply-grid-journal-granite/10509723.html) - Got this from Michael's right before I left as I kept filling up my hardcover notebooks too quickly.
 I didn't want lined paper since I draw a lot of diagrams and I didn't want blank pages just in case I decided to make Todo lists so I compromised with a faintly gridded paper that can do both.

-**Legal Notepad** - This is where I put all of my daily and weekly tasks so I can keep good track of what I'm doing (or, more likely, NOT doing) every day.
+**Legal Notepad** - This is where I put all of my daily and weekly tasks/goals so I can keep good track of what I'm doing (or, more likely, NOT doing) every day.
 Ticking boxes can be very addicting.

 **3** [**Zebra F-701 Pens**](https://www.amazon.com/gp/product/B00KCY5OC8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) **each with a** [**Fisher Space Pen Refill**](https://www.amazon.com/gp/product/B007T9E2KY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) - Found these while I was looking for tougher, refillable option rather than a plastic ballpoint.
-These metal pens fit the bill for durability too and are really popular in the EDC(Every Day Carry) crowd.
-The refill choice was heavily inspired by the "Astronaut Pen" episode of Seinfeld.
-But who cares as long as it writes upside down and in the rain, right?
+These metal pens fit the bill for durability and are really popular in the EDC crowd.
+The refill choice was heavily inspired by the "Astronaut Pen" episode of Seinfeld but who cares as long as it writes upside down and in the rain, right?

 ### Paperwork - 2 Items